 The CFRT is a unique legacy that will enrich Colorado’s tourism and recreation resources, as well as our heritage and health.

 When complete, the trail will connect 15 cities, 14 counties and many smaller towns and communities along its length.
 To date, over 270 miles of the CFRT have been finished – one-third of the corridor.

-Colorado State Parks is working to continue the collaborative efforts that are necessary to complete the vision for the CFRT with the help of over 500 stakeholders including:
+Colorado Parks and Wildlife is working to continue the collaborative efforts that are necessary to complete the vision for the CFRT with the help of over 500 stakeholders including:

 Please visit this website to track the progress of the Colorado Front Range Trail.

 The Priority Segments Excel Spreadsheet contains a wealth of information about each segment of the CFRT.